evanorti/tapp/README.md

 ### Prototype fast.
 Then build a solid foundation.

 Quick and dirty is amazing for prototypes, but quality products are built with solid foundations.
 After prototyping, take a bit of time to think about your foundation.
 All products evolve from their initial designs.
-Stay organized from the start by using a TAPP
+Stay organized from the start by using a TAPP.

 ### If you don't have time to build it right, you definitely don't have time to build it again.